LooseLab/readfish/README.md

 Common Gotcha's
 ----
 These may or may not (!) be mistakes we have made already...
-1. If the previous run has not fully completed - i.e is still base-calling or processing raw data,you may connect to the wrong instance and see nothing happening.
+1. If the previous run has not fully completed - i.e is still base-calling or processing raw data, you may connect to the wrong instance and see nothing happening.
 Always check the previous run has finished completely.
 1. If you have forgotten to remove your simulation line from your sequencing toml you will forever be trapped in an inception like resequencing of old data...
 Don't do this!
 1. If base-calling doesn't seem to be working check:
    - Check your base-calling server is running.